gSchool/DNA-release-3/03-Phase-B/06_evaluation.md

 ### !callout-secondary
 ## Note
-We have seen success with the approach of designating KPP.
+We have seen success with the approach of designating KPP or multiple KPPs. <br></br>

 This requires the Government to award a contract in a timely manner. **Think _maximum 30 days_ from proposal to submission**.
 Again, we can’t ask companies to hold these talented individuals on overhead!
 ### !end-callout